 Compliance with our Code of Conduct is monitored by Management and reported to Board committees.
 Significant concerns regarding questionable accounting, controls or auditing matters are automatically communicated to the Chair of the Audit Committee.
 Bona fide breaches of the Code of Conduct are dealt with promptly after an investigation has been undertaken.
 If, after an investigation, it has been determined that a breach of the Code of Conduct has occurred, a decision will be made as to the appropriate corrective and/or disciplinary action that will be taken.

 The Board monitors compliance with the Code of Conduct primarily through our Corporate Governance Committee, which receives regular reports from Management on the attestation process and compliance status, including notices of any material deviation from the Code of Conduct and any corrective action taken.

-In addition, the Audit Committee is responsible for monitoring compliance with the Code of Conduct in relation to concerns or complaints relating to accounting, internal accounting controls or auditing matters, and for ensuring all such issues are resolved in a satisfactory manner.
+In addition, the Audit Committee is responsible for monitoring compliance with the Code of Conduct in relation to concerns or complaints relating to questionable accounting or auditing matters, internal controls with respect to financial reporting and disclosure controls and procedures, and for ensuring all such issues are resolved in a satisfactory manner.

 Conflicts of interest

 Through onboarding and annual directors’ questionnaires, directors are asked to identify relevant outside business dealings and other companies or entities with which they have relationships.
 These responses assist the Board and Management in identifying actual or potential conflict of interest situations in advance.
 If a director’s business or personal relationships present a material personal interest in a business matter or relationship that conflicts, or appears to conflict, with the interests of Economical or its subsidiaries, the issue will be referred to the Board Chair.